retheshnair/simp/README.md

-## Ansible Plybook for AWS
+# Ansible Plybook for AWS

-#Make sure the files/awscreds.yml file is present with below information and ansible 2.0 is installed
+#Make sure the files/awscreds.yml file is present with below information